-AND - Use AND to find articles with all of your search terms.
+AND - Use AND to find resources with all of your search terms.

-OR - Use OR to find articles that have either search term in them.
+OR - Use OR to find articles with either search term in them.

 NOT - Use NOT to eliminate terms you do not want in your search results.
 (Use - in Google)

 Combining Terms - Put parentheses () around the ORs if other Boolean operators are used.

 “college students” AND sleep AND ("cell phone" OR texting)

 marketing AND (restaurants OR "food industry")

 Limit your Google results by adding the following to your search string: